MakerSCAD/makerscad-docs/source/getting_started.rst

       Mouse wheel up or down

-On the Left side at the the top theres our 3D view, where we can se a preview of our world.
+On the Left side at the the top theres our 3D view, where we can see a preview of our world.

 .. figure:: /_static/images/gettingstarted/3dview.png